The Home of the Cleveland Browns

 is now FirstEnergy Stadium

 As part of the naming rights agreement, FirstEnergy became the official energy partner of the Cleveland Browns.
 In addition, the partnership consists of interior and exterior stadium signage, use of Browns trademarks, event sponsorships, as well as a full complement of media assets, including TV, radio, print and digital.
 As active members of the Northeast Ohio community, both entities also jointly participate in philanthropic endeavors throughout the region.

 "This is a great day for all of us and it builds on the momentum we have experienced as we enter into a new era of Cleveland Browns Football," Browns Owner Jimmy Haslam said, when the announcement was made in 2013.

 "The Browns and FirstEnergy have enjoyed a tremendous relationship for more than a decade," he added.
 "Our core values of being the best at everything we do are clearly aligned, and because of their commitment to the City of Cleveland and to all of Northeast Ohio, we felt this would be the perfect partnership.
 Plus, it’s a great name for the stadium – FirstEnergy."

-"By joining two Ohio traditions, this partnership and regional branding opportunity makes good business sense," said FirstEnergy President and Chief Executive Officer Tony Alexander.
+"By joining two Ohio traditions, this partnership and regional branding opportunity makes good business sense," said FirstEnergy's then-president and chief executive officer, Tony Alexander.

 "FirstEnergy and its predecessor utilities have been serving the energy needs of customers throughout northern Ohio for more than a century, while the Browns' rich legacy in the same regional footprint dates back to 1946," Alexander said.
-"It is clear the team is headed in the right direction and we look forward to being part of the new energy in FirstEnergy Stadium."
+"We look forward to being part of the new energy in FirstEnergy Stadium."

 FirstEnergy has been a corporate partner of the Browns since 1999.
 The partnership has included many elements, highlighted by its presence as a gate partner at the stadium from 2002 through 2006 and a scoreboard sponsor from 1999 through 2014.

 About FirstEnergy Stadium